 This is the official supported Helm chart to install Apache Pulsar on a cloud-native environment.
 It was enhanced based on StreamNative's Helm Chart.

-This chart includes all the components for a complete experience, but each part can be configured to install separately.
+This chart includes all the components for a complete experience, but each part can be configured to be installed separately.

 - Pulsar core components:

 - Process Runtime

 - Independent image versions for all components, enabling controlled upgrades

 Pulsar Helm chart quick start

 To get up and run with these charts as fast as possible, in a non-production use case, we provide a quick start guide for Proof of Concept (PoC) deployments.